 This week, our learning and development (L&D) spotlight is on Gordon Trujillo, who is the senior director for digital learning at Visa.
-With more than 17 years of professional experience, Gordon talks about how Visa uses learning analytics to continuously improve the learning culture across the organization.
+With more than 17 years of professional experience, Gordon talks about he uses learning analytics to continuously improve the learning culture across the organization.

 What are common L&D challenges you've encountered, and how do you recommend preventing or addressing them?